Soft Brioche Cinnamon Rolls

 Storing

 Leftover brioche cinnamon rolls can be stored at room temperature in an airtight container for up to 3 days.
-Happy baking!
+On the following days, they will stiffen up because of all the butter in the dough.
+You can soften them by gently rewarming them in the microwave.

 Related recipes